lightblue-platform/lightblue-docs-developer/configuration/README.md

     metadata, this should be initialized to the Java class implementing the metadata DataStoreParser interface.
   * ssl : Whether to use ssl for database communications
+  * noCertValidation: If true, ssl certificate validation will be disabled.
+Do not use this in production environments.
   * database : The database in MongoDB to connect to
   * credentials : This can be an array of credentials, or a single credential object
      * mechanism: Possible values are GSSAPI_MECHANISM, MONGODB_CR_MECHANISM, MONGODB_X509_MECHANISM, PLAIN_MECHANSM